zicat/astatine/docs/streaming_operators/streaming_eventtime_temporal_join_operator.md

 1. The identity of the operator is `temporal_join`.
 2. The `left.eventtime` is set the left stream eventtime field name.
 3. The `right.eventtime` is set the right stream eventtime field name.
-4. The `left.output.fields` is set the left stream output fields, the `*` means output all left input fields.
+4. The `left.output.fields` is set the left stream output fields, split by `,`, the `*` means output all left input fields, using keyword `AS` to rename fieldName if necessary.
-5. The `right.output.fields` is set the right stream output fields, the `*` means output all left input fields.
+5. The `right.output.fields` is set the right stream output fields, split by `,`, the `*` means output all left input fields, using keyword `AS` to rename fieldName if necessary.
 6. The `join.type` is set the join type including `LEFT`, `INNER`.
 7. The `table.exec.state.ttl` is set the eventtime expired state ttl, the default value is 2 minutes.